subuta/jspm-caddy-hmr/README.md

 browse
 ext .html

-websocket /watch "node jspm-watch"
+ebsocket /watch "node ./node_modules/.bin/jspm-caddy-hmr"
 ```

-2 add watcher-client to your index.html(or js)
+3 add jspm-caddy-client to your index.html(or in js)

 ```
 <html>